Parabasalid: Characteristics

 The flagella are arranged in one or more clusters near the anterior of the cell.
-Their basal bodies are linked to parabasal fibers that attach to prominent Golgi complexes, distinctive to the group.
+Their basal bodies are linked to parabasal fibers that are associated with a prominent Golgi complex, together forming a parabasal apparatus distinctive to the group.
+Attachment of a parabasal fiber to the first Golgi cisterna by thin filaments has been reported in Tritrichomonas foetus.
 Usually they also give rise to a sheet of cross-like microtubules that runs down the center of the cell and in some cases projects past the end.
 This is called the axostyle, but is different in structure from the axostyles of oxymonads.

 Parabasalids are anaerobic, and lack mitochondria, but this is now known to be a result of secondary loss, and they contain small hydrogenosomes which apparently developed from reduced mitochondria.
 Similar relics have been found in other amitochondriate flagellates, and the parabasalids are probably related to them, forming a group called the metamonads.
 They lack the feeding grooves found in most others, but this is probably a secondary loss as well.

 Classification

-Before reclassification, the parabasalids are currently divided into about 7 to 10 orders depending on sources.
-Present classification divided Parabasalia into 4 orders, that is, Trichonymphida, Spirotrichonymphida, Cristamonadida, and Trichomonadida.
+Before reclassification, the parabasalids were divided into about seven to 10 orders depending on sources.
+Present classification divides Parabasalia into four orders, that is, Trichonymphida, Spirotrichonymphida, Cristamonadida, and Trichomonadida.